Skip to content

 <macro_variable_name>: <macro_variable_value>

-Note: the rows key is optional in the above format, so the following would also be valid:
+The rows key is optional in the above format, so the following would also be valid:

 <unique_test_name>: